How to Get a Contractor License in Illinois

 Requirements To Become a Licensed Contractor in Illinois

 First, let's discuss the general requirements for becoming a general contractor in the state of Illinois.
-You'll need to submit the following documents and meet the following criteria:
+You'll need to submit certain documentation and meet the several criteria.

 Choose a Business Entity Designation